Rugby league in Fiji: Domestic Competitions

-Ron Massey Cup

 Vodafone Cup

 The Fiji National Rugby League runs the national domestic rugby league competition in Fiji.
 Known as the Vodafone Cup, the competition features 32 teams across two conferences, each with two zones.
 The competition was formed in 1998, and has been Fiji's top level rugby league competition ever since.

 Teams

 The FNRL Vodafone Cup is the top club competition for men's rugby league in Fiji.

 It was previously divided into two conferences (East and West).
 The number of conferences has increased as the competition has grown.

 24 teams took part in the 2020 Vodafone Cup.
 The 2022 season featured 30 teams.

 Premiers

 An * indicates that the match was decided in extra time.

 Inter-Zone Championship

 The Inter-Zone Championship was created in 2016.
 The teams were made up of the strongest players from the Vodafone Cup.
 The men's and U20's competition was first held in 2016, while the women's competition was introduced in 2017.

 Each Zone plays each other over 5 weeks before semi finals and a final is played.